Skin/Bald Fade Haircuts: What They Are & The Best Versions For 2023

 To understand what a skin fade is, it’s first important to know what a fade is in general.
 The best way to think of a fade isn’t as a haircut, but as a haircut element that can be applied to a wide range of styles.
 It only concerns the hair on the back and sides of the head and is a means of blending this shorter hair with the longer hair on the top of the head.
 It starts off short around the ears and back of the neck, and gradually gets longer further up.

-In the case of a skin fade, the hair at the bottom is cut extremely short, sometimes to a grade zero or even using a razor, so that the skin is visible.
+In the case of a skin or bald fade, the hair at the bottom is cut extremely short, sometimes to a grade zero or even using a razor, so that the skin is visible.
 This creates a high-contrast appearance from bottom to top.

 Which Face Shapes Does A Skin Fade Suit?